Chart Color Schemes

 Endeavour Hills - North features high concentrations of family households, with a fairly typical median household size

-Family households account for 82.0% of all households, including 43.6% that are couples with children, 25.1% that are couples without children, and 12.1% that are single parent families.
-Non-family households make up the remaining 18.0%, with lone person households at 15.5% and group households comprising 2.6%.
+Family households account for 82.0% of all households, including 43.6% couples with children, 25.1% couples without children, and 12.1% single parent families.
+Non-family households make up the remaining 18.0%, consisting of 15.5% lone person households and 2.6% group households.
 The median household size is 2.9 people, which matches the Greater Melbourne average.

 Frequently Asked Questions - Households